How to tunnel ExpressVPN (and other VPNs) over a Shadowsocks proxy (OpenVPN over SOCKS5). Instructions for Windows and Mac.

 NOTE - If you are just looking for fast internet connection in China, it is not necessary to do this.

-Tunelling OpenVPN over shadowsocks is a great way to improve the speed of servers that are not normally fast in China (or can't be connected to from China).
+Tunelling OpenVPN over shadowsocks is a great way to improve the speed of servers that are not normally fast in China, or can't be connected to from China at all.

-For example, sometimes the US servers that work for Netflix are not fast enough for reliable streaming, so then I will tunnel those servers over shadowsocks.
+For example, sometimes the USA servers that work for streaming Netflix in China are not fast enough for reliable streaming during peak bandwidth hours at night.
+This is a good example of when it's useful to tunnel OpenVPN over Shadowsocks.

-Shadowsocks can offer really good speed from China, but it lacks the security, privacy, and anonymity of a VPN connection.
+Shadowsocks, by itself, can offer really good speeds.
+But it lacks the security, privacy, and anonymity of a real VPN.

 This tutorial was written using ExpressVPN, but should also work with other VPN providers, as long as they allow OpenVPN TCP connections using a third party OpenVPN client.
 Some VPN providers, such as VyprVPN, do not support TCP connections, and therefore, will not work.

-If you don't already have a shadowsocks server, check my tutorial on how to set up your own shadowsocks server first.
+If you don't already have a Shadowsocks server, check my tutorial on how to set up your own shadowsocks server first.
+Alternatively, if you prefer to use a paid Shadowsocks service, I recommend WannaFlix (30% discount using this link).

 This tutorial is written for Windows users, but there are some notes at the bottom of the page for MacOS users.